FREQUENTLY ASKED QUESTIONS

 Q :: When are Applications REALLY due?

-May 5, 2017.
-If your application is late but arrives before we review all the applications, we may be able to consider it.
 Applications arriving after the due date will be considered for a wait list.
 If you have a problem getting us some materials before the due date, you are either far away or trying to send us too much.
 If you are far away, send us an e-mail; we will consider you based on what we have when we do the applications.
-If you have questions or concerns, please contact us.
-This is not a talent contest.
-See the next question.
+If you have questions or concerns, please contact us!

 Q :: What should an applicant send?